 Certain vitamins can harm you when taken in excess, specifically fat-soluble vitamins like A and K which will build up in your fat stores.
 Vitamin B12, however, is water soluble and will be flushed out in your urine if taken in excess.
 Therefore, there are no vitamin B12 overdose symptoms.

 The recommended daily dose is very low, about 2-3µg, yet many supplements deliver hundreds or thousands of µg per dose.
 This is no mistake.
-There’s a reason no upper limit for B12 has been set by The Food and Nutrition Board.
+There’s a reason no upper limit for B12 levels has been set by The Food and Nutrition Board.

 B12 (the methylcobalamin form) has been used in ultra-high doses (25 to 50 thousands of µg doses!) to prolong survival of ALS patients and aid patients with peripheral neuropathy and chronic axonal degeneration.
 It is also used in huge amounts to detoxify cyanide poisonings.